BeamMW/beam-docs/source/rtd_pages/user_mining_beam.rst

 Creating CLI wallet for mining rewards
 --------------------------------------

 Before you can start mining using Beam you should create a wallet to collect mining rewards.
-Follow the steps in :ref: `Command Line User Guide` to perform the following operations
+Follow the steps in :ref:`command_line_user_guide` to perform the following operations

-1. Create new wallet (see :ref: `Creating new wallet`)
+1. Create new wallet (see :ref:`creating_new_cli_wallet`)
-2. Export miner key and owner key (see :ref: `Exporting miner key` and :ref: `Exporting owner key`)
+2. Export miner key and owner key (see :ref:`exporting_miner_key` and :ref:`exporting owner key`)

 .. attention:: Testnet 4 does not support built in GPU miner.
 It will be added back for Mainnet release